 Mr. Elias Gerasoulis presented on the topic, “A Multi-Faceted Approach to Hellenism.”
-Gerasoulis reiterated some of the points he touched upon at last year’s conference.
 He emphasized how Hellenism extends beyond normative cultural practices, such as music and food.
 Rather, Hellenism is a much deeper, transcendent ideal with universal implications.
 He also discussed how his own personal multi-ethnic background and how an expanded definition of Hellenism could be repurposed into institutional structures.
 Examples of how a modernized and nuanced approach to Hellenism could succeed include the AHI Foundation’s own Foreign Policy Trip to Greece and Cyprus and the success of Greek American charter schools.
 Elias added that initiatives to promote Greek American mentorship need to be standardized and expanded.
 He believes young people need to be brought into the process and Hellenism needs to present a powerful way that is relevant to their lives.
 For this to happen, young Greek Americans need to be involved and have a voice in terms of directing the future of Hellenism.
 Gerasoulis concluded that because ‘Hellenism’ is such an intricate conception and means different things to different people, it should be presented as the multi-faceted entity.
 As such, an individual may choose from the various aspects of Hellenism with which they identify best—whether it is its deeper ethos or simply its delicious food.
 Overall, Elias is optimistic about Hellenism and its future.

 “Discussion: Where do we go from here?”